 Prior to 1995, total charges were set to missing (TOTCHG and TOTCHG_X = .) for these records during HCUP processing.
 Beginning in 1995, only TOTCHG was set to missing (.) and TOTCHG_X retained the value of 1.
+Due to an error in HCUP processing, cleaned total charges, TOTCHG, were not set to missing in the 1998-1999 HCUP files.

-According to Colorado, hospital based physician fees are excluded from total charges (TOTCHG and TOTCHG_X).
+According to Colorado, hospital based physician fees are excluded from total charges (TOTCHG and TOTCHG X).